-Total revenue increased by \$112.4 million, or 31%, for the year ended December 31, 2022 compared to the year ended December 31, 2021.
-Overall revenue increased primarily as a result of higher subscription revenue.
-Subscription revenue accounted for 95% of total revenue for the year ended December 31, 2022 compared to 94% for the year ended December 31, 2021.
-The increase in subscription revenue was driven by device expansion, the addition of new customers, and cross-selling, as well as the contribution of revenue from Wandera, partially offset by the impact from a change in revenue recognition related to our Jamf Connect product resulting from updates to how we deliver the product.
+For the year ended December 31, 2023, overall revenue increased due to higher subscription revenue, partially offset by a decrease in perpetual licenses revenue and professional services revenue.
+Subscription revenue accounted for 97% of total revenue for the year ended December 31, 2023 compared to 95% for the year ended December 31, 2022.
+The increase in subscription revenue was driven by device expansion, cross-selling, and the addition of new customers.
+The decrease in perpetual licenses revenue primarily reflects customers shifting from perpetual licenses to subscriptions.